 COVID UPDATE: The visitor centre, toilets, car park, play area, hides and trails are open at the reserve.
-Masks must be worn (unless exempt) in hides, with 2m distancing required.
+Masks must be worn (unless exempt) in hides, with distancing advised.
 Numbers inside the hides will therefore be restricted at any one time.
 Please follow the instructions on site and be considerate of other users.
 All of Scotland’s wild places and green spaces are vital for the survival of its unique, amazing wildlife.
 If you plan to head out to these areas please respect and protect Scotland’s great outdoors and leave no trace.
 Thank you. #RespectProtectEnjoy #ScottishOutdoorAccessCode #CheckBeforeYouGo

 Only 30 minutes from Glasgow city centre by car or train, this wetland reserve is an ideal spot to get away from it all and enjoy some amazing wildlife with the family.